 Quick answer

-Zawji deliberately doesn't show profile photos because: (1) photos in the system can leak (privacy risk for sisters), (2) photos trigger appearance-bias (research shows humans judge in under 100ms), (3) Islamic guidance emphasizes valuing piety over appearance, and (4) photos exchange happens at the right time — after wali approval, in private.
-The result: members evaluate deen first, then meet in person.
-Many sisters report this design is the most empowering thing about Zawji.
+Zawji makes profile photos optional and off by default because: (1) a photo as the first thing you see triggers appearance-bias (research shows humans judge in under 100ms), (2) Islamic guidance emphasizes valuing piety over appearance, (3) leaving photos off by default protects a sister's privacy unless she chooses otherwise, and (4) when a member does add a photo, she controls who sees it, it's moderated, and it's watermarked.
+The result: members evaluate deen first, then — if they choose — share a photo, and meet in person.
+Many sisters report this deen-first design is the most empowering thing about Zawji.

-I built Zawji without photos on purpose.
+I built Zawji deen-first, with photos off by default.
 Here's why.

-When members first encounter Zawji, the most common reaction is a question: "Why no photos?"
+When members first encounter Zawji, the most common reaction is a question: "Why aren't photos front-and-centre?"

 Muzz, Salams, Pure Matrimony, Healthy Nikah, NikahPlus — they all push photos.
 They make photos table-stakes.
 Sometimes they require photos.
-The implicit message: of course you need to see what someone looks like.
+The implicit message: of course you need to see what someone looks like before anything else.

 I get the question regularly enough that I'm going to answer it definitively here.
-This is the design philosophy behind Zawji's most-noticed differentiator.
+This is the design philosophy behind Zawji's most-noticed differentiator: photos exist, but they're optional, off by default, and entirely under your control.

 For the full Zawji philosophy, see our complete halal matchmaking guide.